 The Smithsonian Environmental Research Center (SERC) offers a variety of research, office and conference facilities.
 Our 92,000 ft2 LEED-Platinum Charles McC.
 Mathias building consists of 69,000 ft2 of office and laboratory space with on-site solar energy production, geothermal heating and cooling, water reclamation system and stormwater management wetlands.

 We offer guest Wi-Fi and Eduroam in all campus buildings.
 Please click on the accordion tabs below for details about each facility.
-For questions about housing, contact Alison Cawood (CawoodA@si.edu).
+For questions about housing and meeting spaces, contact SERCreservations@si.edu.

 The Charles McC.
 Mathias Laboratory houses 92,000 ft2 of laboratory and office space.
 The building houses a field prep and storage area, wet and dry sample storage, chemical sample prep area, shop area and environmental control rooms.
 Lab spaces are open concept with computer stations, adjustable lab benches, snorkel-style bench hoods, chemical fume hoods and DI water system.